 The Horror Make-Up Show

-The Horror Make-Up Show has no minimum height requirement, but this show involves severed limbs, scary monsters, and a goodly amount of fake blood, so it’s probably not appropriate for young children.
+The Horror Make-Up Show has no minimum height requirement, but this show involves severed limbs, scary monsters, and a good amount of fake blood, so it’s probably not appropriate for young children.
 However, if you’re considering taking your older child or tween to Halloween Horror Nights, this show might be a good litmus test.

 Hollywood character zone